 By involving distributors in the “war room” as to how you are strategically using their channel POS information, they will have a better opportunity to improve their marketing internally.
 This tactic also justifies your reasoning for wanting their data.
-A the same time, such tactics will strengthen a transparent relationship that benefits both you and distributors.
+At the same time, such tactics will strengthen a transparent relationship that benefits both you and your distributors.

 6. Negotiate a comprise

 Who is to say many of the benefits distributors gain from manufacturers’ channel POS data analysis cannot be gained through compromise?

-There is no reason your channel partners cannot confidently provide you with some useful information without turning over their most sensitive data.
+There is no reason your partners cannot confidently provide you with some useful information without turning over their most sensitive data.
 By discovering a compromise that is mutually beneficial, everyone has the opportunity to walk away satisfied (and without feeling “used”).